AzuraCast/azuracast-docs/administration/ssl-and-lets-encrypt.md

 The web service will automatically renew your LetsEncrypt certificates.
 If you provide an e-mail in the initial setup process, that e-mail will be used to send you reminders of upcoming expiration in the event that automatic renewal fails.

 ## What to do when Let's Encrypt is not working
+> If users are still having issues with audio not playing, please ensure you have the Web Proxy Radio Option enabled in your System Settings.
+{.is-success}

 The first thing that you should do when you have set up Let's Encrypt as described above and you still see AzuraCast serving a self-signed certificate is to restart AzuraCast via the following commands: